ddwty/MagiClaw-ddwty/README.md

   - `AngleData.csv`: Captures angle data received from the Raspberry Pi.
   - `ForceData.csv`: Captures force data received from the Raspberry Pi.
   - `PoseData.csv`: Stores the transform matrices collected from the iPhone.
-  - `yyyyMMdd_HHmmss_RGB.mp4`: A video file of the recorded RGB images.
+  - `yyyyMMdd_HHmmss_RGB.mp4`: A video file of the recorded RGB frames.
   - `yyyyMMdd_HHmmss_Depth/`: A directory containing depth data frames in `.bin` format.

 ## Usage